Azure/FTA-WelcomeKits/hybrid/deployment/cluster/Deployment-23h2.md

 -   Remote Edge Support
 -   Telemetry and Diagnostics

 When the script is showing as complete there is some time that it takes for the installation to complete so it is important to check the node resource in the Azure Portal and ensure that it shows all Extensions are successfully installed.
+If there is a failure the extension can be re-moved from the portal and then re-installed by re-running the onboarding script.

 There are 2 locations which [Azure Permissions][azurepermissions] need to be set.
 They are: